zhouyng532/r-shiny-for-visualization/docs/index.md

 ## What R Shiny can be used for?

-* Self-served Reporting Tool: if you are tired for answering the same questions from stakeholders from time to time, build a shiny app for them to find their own answers!
+* __Self-served Reporting Tool__: if you are tired for answering the same questions from stakeholders from time to time, build a shiny app for them to find their own answers!
-* Normative Advanced Analysis: if you try to make sure that everyone within the company is doing advanced analysis (eg. campaign analysis, forecasting) in a normative and comparable way (eg. using certain parameters), wrap it in a shiny app!
+* __Normative Advanced Analysis__: if you try to make sure that everyone within the company is doing advanced analysis (eg. campaign analysis, forecasting) in a normative and comparable way (eg. using certain parameters), wrap it in a shiny app!
-* Algorithm Development: Not sure what algos/parameters to use for your model?
+* __Algorithm Development__: Not sure what algos/parameters to use for your model?
 Test different ones in a visual way using shiny app!
-* Collect User Information: Shiny can not only be a data output but also a data input.
+* __Collect User Information__: Shiny can not only be a data output but also a data input.
 Build a nice interface using shiny app to collect your user information for analyses!

 ## Setup